AidanFeess/CompScripts/README.md

-## About WindowsHard
+## About
-WindowsHard.ps1 installs a small list of tools inorder to harden systems.
-It also hardens the host system and operations for the purpose of competing.
+These are scripts that were written for comps